PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/skills/01-skills-intro.md

 * The first 10 ranks in a skill give a +5 skill bonus per rank.
 * The second 10 ranks in the skill gives +2 bonus per rank.
-* The third 10 ranks in the skill gives +1 bonus per rank.
-* All ranks beyond the 30th rank give a +0.5 bonus per rank (rounded down).
+* All ranks beyond the 20th rank give a +1 bonus per rank.

 If you have no ranks in a skill you may still attempt it at your GM’s discretion.
 Some things are simply not possible without some training.
 For example, without some basic knowledge developing a vaccine for an alien disease is simply